-In setting a non-parole period of three years, District Court judge Kate Traill stressed she had to impose a term that reflected the laws at the time the offences were committed and that "the sentence does not represent an appropriate sentence for such offences if committed today".
+In setting a non-parole period of three years, District Court judge Kate Traill stressed she had to impose a term that reflected the laws at the time the offences were committed.
+Judge Traill said “the sentence does not represent an appropriate sentence for such offences if committed today”.

 The court heard that O'Sullivan opportunistically preyed on boys, sliding his hands over their bodies and into their pants as he walked around the classroom while teaching technical drawing.

 He groped the genitals and buttocks of boys who had been sent to his office for punishment, making them sit on his lap or bend over in front of him.

 One boy was lying on a stretcher bed in a sick bay, when O'Sullivan entered the room, put his hand under the blanket and touched him on the genitals.